 A rare set of skills

-Given that financial investigation is emerging and underused, financial expertise is also hard to come by.
+Given that financial investigations is emerging and underused, financial expertise is also hard to come by.
 To date, there is no widely known school or licensing system for this field.
 All the experts interviewed say that they came into this field by chance, discovered they had a talent for the work and became passionate about it.

 This work requires a special set of skills, say the experts, who highlight the common misconception that being a forensic accountant is the same as being a financial investigator.
 “An auditor might tell you money is missing, an investigator will hopefully be able tell you who did it and how they did it,” said Mr. Trewhitt.